Rainbow Bridge Tokyo: The Photo Guide (2026)

 • Public restrooms: Available in the reception areas at both ends of the bridge.
 There are none in the middle.

 • Bicycles: You can bring a bicycle, but you must push it.
 At the reception office, staff will attach a small dolly to its rear wheel.
 Bicycle traffic is one-way: use the south side to go from Shibaura to Odaiba, and the north side to return from Odaiba to Shibaura.
+But I wouldn’t recommend this as you’ll end up juggling too much stuff.

 Is the Rainbow Bridge walk worth it?

 Rainbow Bridge offers one of Tokyo’s most rewarding and accessible photo opportunities.
 From its stunning skyline views to its striking architecture, it’s a location that delivers time and time again.
+I enjoy it, as there is always something to see.

 Rainbow Bridge FAQ